Dawnabelle/ng5-scss/README.md

 ## Technologies Used

-_HTML, SCSS, Angular, and flattery_
+_HTML, SCSS, Bootstrap, Angular, and flattery_

 ### License